sahithyandev/s3/src/content/docs/engineering-thermodynamics/02-system.md

 A thermodynamic cycle is series of thermodynamic processes that returns the system to its initial state.

-Common thermodynamic processes:
+### Isothermal process

-- Isothermal process: system temperature remains constant
+System temperature remains constant.

-- Adiabatic process: no heat transfer
+### Adiabatic process

+No heat transfer.

+### Isobaric process

-- Isobaric process: system pressure remains constant
+System pressure remains constant.

+###  Isochoric process

-- Isochoric process: system volume remains constant
+System volume remains constant.

+### Polytropic process

-- Polytropic process: system pressure and volume are related by a power law
+System pressure and volume are related by a power law.

+### Quasi-equilibrium process

-- Quasi-equilibrium process: system is in equilibrium throughout the process
+System is in equilibrium throughout the process.

 ### Reversible process